Helen Vlachos: Escape to London

 Following her house arrest, in December 1967, she devised a plan to escape.
 She obtained a fake passport and dyed her hair black with shoe polish to match the false identification.
 On the night of the escape, the 55-year-old climbed out of a window from her flat and then to the roof of a neighbouring apartment and, going from roof to roof in a cold Athens night, she finally managed to reach street level.

 She went into hiding in an Athens bordello while her husband, Konstantinos Loundras, wearing the high heels of his wife, paced about their apartment trying to fool the police into thinking his wife was still in the apartment.

 Two days later she was on her way to London, having successfully escaped from house arrest with the help of her friend Leslie Finer, an author who worked at the Greek Embassy in Washington and who arranged a secret British flight for her.

-In Britain she was granted political asylum.
+In Britain, she was granted political asylum.
 Soon after she started her anti-junta campaign from exile.
 To that end she formed an alliance with anti-junta activists Melina Mercouri and Amalia Fleming, Greek widow of Sir Alexander Fleming, the discoverer of pennicilin.

 She loved Britain and the British people and used her fluency in the English language and its idioms to deliver witty attacks against the junta, knowing that the British public appreciates humour rather than exaggeration.
 In 1970 she published House Arrest, a book detailing her life under the junta before her escape to London.

 In London, she became editor of the Hellenic Review, a journal for the Greek expatriates in Britain.
 While working at the journal she got hold of a leaked document detailing the propaganda activities of the junta in London.
-The leaked document implicated a British MP who had become a paid lobbyist for the junta.
+The leaked document implicated Gordon Bagier, a British MP who had become a paid lobbyist for the junta.
 This created a major political storm which embarrassed the junta and further damaged its reputation.
 The incident also led eventually to the creation of the Register of Members' Interests in the British Parliament.

 Return to Greece

 In 1974 with the fall of the junta, she returned to Greece and restarted the publication of her newspapers.
 She became state deputy for New Democracy under Konstantinos Karamanlis in Greece's first democratically elected Parliament during Metapolitefsi.

 Later she resigned from her political position because she found politics boring compared to journalism.

-In 1987 she sold Kathimerini to George Koskotas and in the 1990s she published her memoirs Peninda kai Kati: Dimosiographika Chronika (Fifty Something: Journalistic Chronicles), alluding to her more than sixty-year career in the newspaper business.
+In May 1987, she sold Kathimerini to George Koskotas a year before the Koskotas scandal unravel.
+In the 1990s, she published her memoirs Peninda kai Kati: Dimosiographika Chronika (Fifty Something: Journalistic Chronicles), alluding to her more than sixty-year career in the newspaper business.
 She had two homes located in Athens and London and spent her retirement years travelling between them.

 She died on 14 October 1995 in Athens, aged 83.
 She received a state funeral attended by political leaders and hundreds of journalists.